Things to Do in Carpinteria: California’s Secret Beach Town

 Where should I stay in Carpinteria?

 One of the charms and problems with Carpinteria is that it does not have any beachfront hotels.
 This gives the beach a more secluded feel.
-Carpinteria has a recent city ordinance banning short-term rentals in most zones.
-That means you need to stay one month or longer for rentals near the beach.
+A local ordinance bans most short-term rentals near the beach, so if you want to stay close to the sand, plan on booking for at least a month.

 I stayed a month in the wonderful Carpinteria Beach Cottages, and recommend it highly!
 Read my honest impressions of my stay and check out a video tour of my Cottage here.

-If you are looking for a shorter term, there are several hotels, mostly near the 101 freeway, each about 1/2 mile from the beach.
+If you are looking for a shorter stay (or don’t have a month to spare), there are several hotels, mostly near the 101 freeway, each about 1/2 mile from the beach:

 What is there to do in Carpinteria?